cromize/vstpipe/README.md

 # vstpipe

-Not designed for low-latency stream!
-It kinda works for buffer size >= 256.

 Simple VST plugin for piping audio out of DAW.
 It uses non-blocking named pipe for streaming audio.
-Useful for piping DAW audio into obs, when low-latency ASIO is used as main driver.
+Useful for piping DAW audio out to headphones connected to internal soundcard, when your external soundcard doesn't have separate channel for headphones.
+Or for piping audio into obs, when low-latency ASIO is used as main driver.

 Plugin acts as pipe server, that periodically sends audio buffer.
 Audio can be played using included client.py.